tomhiggins/anyfesto/README.md

 * **The Anyfesto option**
   * ceates your own local network others can connect to via wifi
-  * uses a Captive Portal to direct uses web requests to your main web page
+  * uses a Captive Portal to direct users web requests to your main web page
   * not being connected to the Internet folks are not exosed to many issues found on it

 * **The Localfesto option**